Enabling high giant magnetoresistance in simple spin valves with ultrathin seed and free layers

 At the Co free-layer thickness of 5.5 nm, $MR \approx 8 \%$ for Ti/Cu/SV is about a factor of 2 greater than $MR \approx 4\%$ for Ti/SV [Fig.~\ref{fig:fig3}(a)].
 With the free-layer thickness reduced to 1.5 nm, this difference increases to about a factor of 6, as Ti/Cu/SV maintains a high GMR ratio of $MR \approx 6\%$ while Ti/SV shows a deteriorated ratio of only $MR \approx 1\%$ [Fig.~\ref{fig:fig3}(b)].
 We also observe that in the Ti/SV samples, the resistance reverts to $R_\mathrm{min}$ even under a modest negative applied field, indicating that the fixed-layer magnetization readily flips.
-Indeed, our static magnetometry results, shown in the Supplementary Material, confirm that exchange-bias pinning is weak in the fixed layer of Ti/SV.
+Indeed, our vibrating sample magnetometry results [Fig.~\ref{fig:fig3}(c,d)] confirm that exchange-bias pinning is weak in the fixed layer of Ti/SV.
 The weak exchange bias is consistent with the limited crystal texturing of Ti/SV, since exchange bias in FCC systems is known to be correlated with (111) texturing~\cite{Choe1997,Castro2013}.
 The lack of crystal texture in the bottom Co free layer of Ti/SV propagates through the stack, producing poor texturing in the top Co fixed layer that weakens the exchange bias.

 Figure \ref{fig:fig3}(c) further highlights the superiority of Ti/Cu/SV over Ti/SV, especially at smaller free-layer thicknesses.
-In the Ti/SV series, the GMR ratio dips to $MR < 2\%$ at 3 nm of free-layer thickness and essentially vanishes below 2 nm -- similar to conventional spin valves from earlier experiments \cite{Chan2016UltrathinSV,Romera2009UltrathinGd,Dieny1991}.
+In the Ti/SV series, the GMR ratio dips to $MR < 2\%$ at 3 nm of free-layer thickness and essentially vanishes below 2 nm -- comparable to conventional spin valves from earlier experiments \cite{Chan2016UltrathinSV,Romera2009UltrathinGd,Dieny1991}.
+For instance, our results for Ti/SV quantitatively align with room-temperature GMR ratios for Co-based spin valves in Ref.~\citen{Dieny1991}, grown directly on glass substrates with no seed layers.
 In contrast, the GMR ratio of the Ti/Cu/SV series remains close to the saturated value down to a free-layer thickness of around 2 nm.
-Even in the free-layer thickness window of $1.3-2$ nm, we still observe high GMR ratios of $MR \approx 5-7\%$.
-We emphasize that the high GMR ratios of our ultrathin-free-layer spin valves are on par with those with a considerably thicker free layer ($\approx$5 nm)\cite{Ustinov2012HysteresisFree,Dieny1991,PhysRevLett.71.1641,Kim2019TailoringGMR}.
+Even in the free-layer thickness window of $1.3-2$ nm, we still observe high GMR ratios of $MR \approx 5-7\%$, on par with spin valves with considerably thicker free layers~\cite{Ustinov2012HysteresisFree,Dieny1991,PhysRevLett.71.1641,Kim2019TailoringGMR}.